DjangoGirls/tutorial/deploy/README.md

 ## Deploy to Heroku!

-It was a lot of configuration and installing, right?
-But you need to do that once!
+That was a lot of configuration and installing, right?
+But you only need to do that once!
 Now you can deploy!

 It's as simple as running this command, replacing `djangogirlsblog` with your own application name: